ocaml-multicore/parallel-programming-in-multicore-ocaml/README.md

 tasks.
 We'll pay attention to two functions here: `create_work` and `worker`.

 `create_work` takes an array of tasks and pushes all elements of tasks to the channel `c`.
-The `worker` function recieves tasks from the channel and executes a function f with the recieved task as parameter.
+The `worker` function receives tasks from the channel and executes a function f with the received task as parameter.
 It keeps recursing until it encounters a Quit message, which is why we send `Quit` messages to the channel, indicating that the worker can terminate.